 Fred began work on this project in 1985 after he purchased the stock, beat-up rusty Mercedes hulk outside Ft.
 Myers, Florida, and trailered it to his ranch in Northeast Oklahoma.
 He started out by modifying the stock oval tubular chassis to accommodate a Corvette independent rear suspension with a Dana 44 utilizing 3.55 ring-and-pinion, urethane bushings and modified Corvette disc brakes.
 The front end was replaced with a modern Heidt independent front suspension with rack and pinion steering attached to a Cadillac tilt steering column, 11" disc brakes, Aldan shocks and coilover springs.
 Braking is comprised of a TCI power brake assembly with a dual master cylinder feeding the DOT juice through braided stainless brake lines to a quartet of Wilwood calipers.
 Tires are Hoosier Pro-Street on Centerline wheels.
 The stainless steel gas tank was custom-made by Rock Valley.

-The modified 2014 GM ZZ4 350 cubic inch engine boasts over 400 dyno horsepower with it's hot roller camshaft and 1.6 roller rocker arms, ceramic exhaust headers, aluminum heads, and MSD ignition.
+The modified 2018 GM 383 cubic inch engine boasts almost 500 dyno horsepower with it's hot roller camshaft and 1.6 roller rocker arms, ceramic exhaust headers, aluminum heads, MSD ignition, and a pair of 4-barrel carburetors.
 A custom Griffin aluminum radiator provides cooling for the powerful engine.
 Behind the powerplant hangs a B&M 700R-4 transmission with 2400-stall converter and topped with a Lokar shifter.
-The entire drivetrain and suspension was shoehorned in by Edgar Morrison of Locust Grove, OK, requiring extensive frame modifications throughout.
+The entire drivetrain and suspension was shoehorned in by Edgar Morrison of Locust Grove, OK, and features a custom designed and fabricated tubular frame.

 Before and After